kushal9897/Byte01/README.md

 # Byte01

-this repo has my daily task which i assign myself
+this repo has my daily task which i assign myself.